Timtho/Trillo/README.md

 ## General info

-This is front-end only project.
+The project contains only front-end design of the app.
 One of travel agency's subpages.
 The layout of page is based on CSS Flexbox.

 ## Technologies
 * HTML